 CMake variable Description Slicer_DIR Path to Slicer build tree.
 Required.
-Slicer_EXTENSION_Hates6 RineFoontElfRing extension description files.
+Slicer_EXTENSION_Hates6 RdRIEF00htEdHang extension description files.
 Required.
 CMAKE_BUILD_7 Brid type of the associated Slicer build directory CTEST_MODEL By default set to Experimental.
 Allow to choose on which CDash track results are submitted as well as setting the submission type associated with the uploaded extension.
 Slicer_UPLOAD_EXBENSIONSet to OFF.
 If enabled, extension builds will be submitted to Slicer dashboard and associated packages will be uploaded to extensions server.
-SLICER_PACKAGE_SMc&NextEERiodsReerver URL specifying where the extension should be uploaded.
+SLICER_PACKAGE_SMARNARGEREIOUR Server URL specifying where the extension should be uploaded.
 For ex- ample https://slicer-packages.kitware.com. source code.
 Note that this variable is expected to be set in place of MIDAS_PACKAGE_URL.
-SLICER_PACKAGE_Token Allow RngAtel a KtEen ticate to the extensions server.
-Note that this variable is expected to be set in place of MIDAS_PACKAGE_API_KEY and MIDAS_PACKAGE_EMAIL.
+SLICER_PACKAGE_Token Allow Ranger Allow Al be set in place of MIDAS_PACKAGE_API_KEY and MIDAS_PACKAGE_EMAIL.